pdomnic/BabbelWebAutomation/README.md

 5. Execute Test and check the Report.

 # How to run this project?
-1. Clone the code into a local machine : git clone <URL>
+1. Clone the code into a local machine : git clone https://github.com/pdomnic/BabbelWebAutomation.git
 2. Compile the code in local machine.
 Make sure dependencies are resolved without any error : mvn clean compile
 3. Execute the test : You have to pass parameter.
 1. browser_name - chrome/firefox   2.
 Application URL : https://www.babbel.com/